odan/slim4-skeleton/docs/testing.md

 ## Mocking

-When testing Slim applications, you may wish to "mock" certain aspects of your application so they are not actually executed during a test.
+When testing Slim applications, you may wish to "mock" certain aspects of your application, so they are not actually executed during a test.
-For example, when testing a service that needs a repository, you may wish to mock the repository so that its not actually executed queries during the test.
+For example, when testing a service that needs a repository, you may wish to mock the repository so that it's not actually executed queries during the test.

 The `AppTestTrait` provides methods for mocking objects into the container.